 - Explore the city walls of Derry/Londonderry before visiting some of the many museums and murals commemorating the events of Bloody Sunday in 1972.

 Places to stay in Derry – For an affordable stay within the city walls, check into the Maldron Hotel.
-Click here for latest prices and availability.
+Click here for the latest prices and availability.
 Or for a more luxurious stay, stay in the Bishop’s Gate Hotel, a Grade B1 listed building found within the city walls at the Bishop’s Gate entrance to the city.
 Click here for prices and availability for this hotel.

 Day 2 – Derry to Dungloe